-Thankfully, all was not lost that day because I found a deed of indenture (a contract) dated March 10, 1830 where Henry Peter Simmons leased Vaucluse for one year for peppercorn rent of five shillings to a Mr. James Neil.
-The lease included the fields, the manor house, the outbuildings and the slaves.
-The number of slaves being leased was given as 272 and all of their names were listed in the agreement.
+Thankfully, all was not lost that day because I found a deed of indenture (a contract) dated March 10, 1830 where Henry Peter Simmons took out a small mortgage of £500 on Vaucluse from a Mr. James Neil.
+The security included the fields, the manor house, the outbuildings and the slaves.
+The number of slaves was given as 272 and all of their names were listed in the agreement.

-What I found very interesting was the fact that according to my research Vaucluse would have had about 281 slaves at that time so Henry Peter did not seem to include nine of his slaves.
-I also did not see the names of his sons, Harry and John Alleyne, listed among the slaves to be leased, although other slaves their age and younger (according to the Slave Registers) were listed so I assume they were excluded from the lease.
-Who were the other seven that were not leased out?
+What I found very interesting was the fact that according to my research Vaucluse would have had about 280 slaves at that time so Henry Peter did not seem to include eight of his slaves.
+I also did not see the names of his sons, Harry and John Alleyne, listed among the slaves, although other slaves their age and younger (according to the Slave Registers) were listed so I assume they were excluded from the security.
+Who were the other six that were not included?

-The boys would have been 14 and 11 at the time so I wonder if he took them with him to England and if they were manumitted during that time.
-I know that between 1832 and 1834 (or even earlier) they were manumitted so I am trying to find out when.
+The boys would have been 14 and 11 at the time so I wonder if he took them with him to England.
 Many questions, so I continue my search for answers.
-I am waiting for some information from the British Library about the manumission records.
-When I get that I’ll share it with you.